Language-Technology-Assessment/European-open-AI-index/pages/news/performance-classes.md

 ---
-title: Introducing Performance Classes in the OSAI Index
+title: Introducing Performance Classes in the OS AI Index
 description: "How we classify models under 3 performance classes: Limited, Full and Latest"
 author: Nityaa Kalra
 date: 2025-04-03